Best Practices for using Rerank

 Queries

 models are trained with a context length of 4096 tokens.
-The model takes into account both the input from the query and document.
-If your query is larger than 2048 tokens, it will be truncated to the first 2048 tokens.
-For v2.0 models, if your query is larger than 256 tokens, it will be truncated to the first 256 tokens.
+The model takes both the query and the document into account when calculating against this limit, and the query can account for up to half of the full context length.
+If your query is larger than 2048 tokens, in other words, it will be truncated to the first 2048 tokens (leaving the other 2048 for the document(s)).

 Semi-Structured Data Support